DigitalPublishingToolkit/NN11/md/book.md

 the sources of its strategic tools and in the documentation of those components that are vital to its free usage.
-The Internet’s decentralized structure has resulted in the proliferation of diverse public initiatives and associative, private, individual, and collective enterprises.
+The Internet’s decentralized structure has resulted in the proliferation of diverse public initiatives and associative, private, individual and collective enterprises.
 Any intermediary wishing to impose itself at the expense of more efficient forms of mediation runs the risk of either being bypassed or discarded altogether.
 Twenty years after its commercial development, the Internet appears to be at the peak of its potential.
-Its robustness has been proven as it has adapted to a much a higher growth than its developers had imagined.
+Its robustness has been proven as it has adapted a much higher growth than its developers had imagined.

 But in recent years, the Internet’s founding principles have been